FCC chairman stands by Sinclair Tribune merger review decision

-WASHINGTON (Reuters) - Federal Communications Commission Chairman Ajit Pai said on Wednesday he stands by the decision to refer Sinclair Broadcast Group Inc’s (SBGI.O) $3.9 billion proposed acquisition of Tribune Media Co (TRCO.N) for review by an administrative law judge despite critical comments from U.S. President Donald Trump.
+WASHINGTON, July 25 (Reuters) - Federal Communications Commission Chairman Ajit Pai said on Wednesday he stands by the decision to refer Sinclair Broadcast Group Inc’s $3.9 billion proposed acquisition of Tribune Media Co for review by an administrative law judge despite critical comments from U.S. President Donald Trump.

 “I stand by our decision,” Pai told a U.S. House panel.